rwijtvliet/portfolyo/docs/core/pfline.rst

 As seen in the final initialisation example, we can create *nested* portfolio lines, where a portfolio line contains one or more named children (which are also portfolio lines).
 This in contrast to the *'flat'* portfolio lines we created in the first initialisation example.

-.. note:: When checking the types, you will see that these are actually different classes.
-The flat portfolio line is an instance of the ``FlatPfLine`` class, whereas the portfolio line which has nesting is an instance of the ``NestedPfLine`` class.
-Both are descendents of the ``PfLine`` base class.
+.. note:: When checking the types, you will see that these are actually different classes - in the examples above ``FlatVolumePfLine``, ``FlatPricePfLine``, and ``NestedVolumePfLine``.
+All are descendents of the ``PfLine`` base class.
 When initialising a ``PfLine``, the correct type will be returned based on the input data.

-For nested portfolio lines, we are always looking at and working with the the top level, i.e., the sum/aggregate - unless explicitly stated otherwise by the user.
+For nested portfolio lines, we are always looking at and working with the the top level, i.e., the sum/aggregate - unless explicitly requested otherwise by the user.

-An example of where a nested portfolio line makes sense, is to combine procurement on the forward market and spot trade into a "sourced" portfolio line.
+An example of where a nested portfolio line makes sense, is to combine procurement on the forward market and spot trade into a single "sourced" portfolio line.
 We can then easily work with the aggregate values, but the values of the individual markets are also still available.

 It is important to note that both types of portfolio line contain the exact same methods and properties that are described in the rest of this document.
-The nested portfolio lines have a few additional methods which are described now.
+Nested portfolio lines do have a few additional methods which are described now.

 Working with children
 =====================